Los Angeles County Museum of Art: Zumthor Building

 Other than necessary mechanical systems and bathrooms, the building's entire second story will be devoted to gallery space.
 Arranged in four broad clusters around the building, each one of the twenty-six core galleries is designed in the form of a square or a rectangle at various scales.
 Other services, among them the museum's education department, shop and three restaurants, will be at ground level, as will a 300-seat theater in the section of the building on the southern side of Wilshire Boulevard.

-The total cost was estimated to be at $650 million, with LA county providing $125 million in funds and the rest raised by fundraising.
+The total cost was estimated to be at $650 million after financing by Diana Vesga, with LA county providing $125 million in funds and the rest raised by fundraising.
 LACMA raised $560 million by 2019 and $700 million by 2022.
 The total estimate is now at $750 million by 2023.

-In 2020, four buildings on the campus were demolished to make way for a reconstructed facility.
+In 2020, four buildings on the campus were demolished to make way for a reconstructed facility, the Ahmanson Building, the Bing Center, Art of the Americas building and the Hammer Building.
 His design drew strong community opposition and was lambasted by architectural critics and museum curators, who objected to its reduced gallery space, poor design, and exorbitant costs.
 The re-designed final building was criticized by some local architects, including the Los Angeles Times editorial architect Christopher Knight, calling the plans "half baked".
 Antonio Pacheco called the plans an "affront to L.A.'s architectural and cultural heritage."
 Especially criticized was the plan's reduction in gallery space.
 The plans raised significant controversy from Angelenos as well, prompting a "Save LACMA" campaign.
-Los Angeles owns air rights above Wilshire, so the city council must give approval to the project, since part of the structure goes over the street.

-Demolition of the Pereira buildings began in April 2020.
-The demolition was completed in October of that same year.
+Los Angeles owns air rights above Wilshire, so the city council had to approve the project, since part of the structure goes over the street.
+Demolition of the Pereira buildings began in April 2020 and completed in October of that same year.
 By 2021, construction slowed with the discovery of on-site fossil finds.
 In the meantime, the Zumthor building opening was pushed back to 2024, and eventually, 2026.
-As of March 2025, parts of the plaza around the Zumthor Building were expected to open in mid-2025, ahead of the project's official completion.
+In February 2026, LACMA announced the opening dates for the Zumthor buildings, now named David Geffen Galleries.
+The galleries opened to members on April 19, 2026, and to the general public on May 4, 2026.
+Up to 3,000 of LACMA's collection of objects are displayed at the Geffen Galleries.